kevinr/Kaleidoscope-LED-Fire/README.md

   Kaleidoscope.setup();

-  FireEffect.idle_timeout = 5000;  // 5 seconds
   FireEffect.activate();
 }
 ```

 It is recommended to place the activation of the plugin (the `USE_PLUGINS` call)
 as early as possible, so the plugin can catch all relevant key presses.

-## Plugin methods

-The plugin provides the `FireEffect` object, which has the following
-properties:

-### `.idle_timeout`

-> When to keys are being pressed, light will periodically splash across
-> the keyboard.
-This value sets the delay in ms before that starts.
->
-> To disable the idle animation entirely, set this to 0.
->
-> Default is 5000 (5 seconds).

 ## Dependencies